irmen/Pyro4/docs/source/intro.rst

 - can use IPv4, IPv6 and Unix domain sockets

 .. warning::
-    Pyro uses the :py:mod:`pickle` module to serialize objects and sends them over the network.
-    It is well known that using :py:mod:`pickle` for this purpose is a security risk (The main problem is that allowing your program to unpickle arbitrary data can cause arbitrary code execution and may wreck or compromise your system).
+    When configured to use the :py:mod:`pickle` serializer, your system may be vulnerable because of the sercurity risks of the pickle protocol (possibility of arbitrary code execution).
-    However, Pyro has some security measures in place to deal with this.
+    Pyro does have some security measures in place to mitigate this risk somewhat.
     They are described in the :doc:`security` chapter.
 It is strongly advised to read it.
+    By default, Pyro is configured to use a different serializer, so you won't have to deal with this unless you change it explicitly.

 .. note::
-    The pickle protocol is very convenient to transfer Python objects 'over the wire' but it also has a drawback: it serializes the whole object graph you're passing, even when only a tiny fraction of it is used on the receiving end.
+    Pyro will send the whole object graph you're passing over the wire, even when only a tiny fraction of it is used on the receiving end.
 Be aware of this: it may be necessary to define special objects for your Pyro interfaces that hold the data you need, rather than passing a huge object structure.